dispatch/reboot/cla/individual-cla.md

 notwithstanding any failure of essential purpose of this Agreement or any limited remedy to the maximum extent possible under law.

+## Signature

+Sign this CLA at this URL: https://goo.gl/forms/A4pSB8PSJhxRfRx23

 Harmony (HA-CLA-I-LIST) Version 1.0 // Dispatch CLA-I 1.0